Karaatin/VAMP/README.md

   </picture>
 </p>

-A program (with GUI) that makes it possible to decrypt vmp4-files (Apple Maps data) and save the emerging results of the analysis in a textfile.
+A program (with GUI) that makes it possible to decrypt vmp4-files (Maps, geod, GeoServices and other Apple apps data) and save the emerging results of the analysis in a textfile.

 ## How to Install